home-assistant/home-assistant.io/source/_integrations/sonos.markdown

 logo: sonos.png
 ha_category:
   - Media Player
+  - Switch
 featured: true
 ha_release: 0.7.3
 ha_iot_class: Local Push
 ---

 The `sonos` integration allows you to control your [Sonos](https://www.sonos.com) wireless speakers from Home Assistant.
 It also works with IKEA Symfonisk speakers.
+It exposes a `media_player` entity for every sonos player available as well as a `switch` for each sonos alarm.

 You can configure the Sonos integration by going to the integrations page inside the config panel.

 ## Services